 According to WebMD, The more common B12 injection side effects are:

 - Swelling at the injection site

 - Swelling in the body

 There is a case report of an anaphylactic reaction to a B12 injection in a 55 year old women receiving cyanocobalamin, but these reactions are thought to be rare.

-I have had good experiences with vitamin B12 shots, and they are largely safe when administered under the care of a qualified physician or nurse.
+Although I don’t see the need for vitamin B12 shots, they are largely safe when administered under the care of a qualified physician or nurse.

 However, there is no evidence that B12 injections confer any greater benefit than does a good quality B vitamin complex, even in cases of B vitamin deficiency.
 It’s also not clear that mega-doses of B vitamins are safe over the long haul, especially in certain populations.
 Due to the complicating factor of a shot and the extra cost, it seems the best route for most people is to focus on getting adequate B vitamins from food, and supplement as necessary.